How to Set Custom Headers in Communication Between Exalate on Jira On-premise and Other Exalate Apps

 1. Add this parameter into the ${JIRA_INSTALL}/bin/setenv.sh file with your custom headers.

-For more details check how to set properties and options on Jira startup.
+For more information, please read how to set properties and options on Jira startup.

 -Dcom.exalate.sync.headers='key1:value2\;key2:value2'